ZSS57/Bereal2/README.md

 Describe any challenges encountered while building the app.
         1, Connecting the phisical iphone is challenging.
 I update my iphone and xcode to the lastet version.
-        2, How to use camera is also difficult for me.
+        2, How to keep log in when close the app.

 ## License